PaulleDemon/tkVideoPlayer/Readme.md

 read the documentation [here](https://github.com/PaulleDemon/tkVideoPlayer/blob/master/Documentation.md)

+you can easily integrate this with **CustomTkinter** as well: refer [How to integrate with CustomTkinter?](https://github.com/PaulleDemon/tkVideoPlayer/discussions/23#discussioncomment-4475005)

 > Please immediately upgrade to the latest version if you are using version 1.3 or below

 #### Sample video player made using tkVideoPlayer:
 ![Sample player](https://github.com/PaulleDemon/tkVideoPlayer/blob/master/videoplayer_screenshot.png?raw=True)